Networking and Mentoring through the Faculty Leaders Program

 “Academic stimulation, interesting faculty, students and staff, good connections among colleagues.
 Great program.”

-Faculty Leaders will also enjoy spending the week at RAND in Santa Monica and meeting many RAND researchers and Pardee RAND faculty and doctoral candidates through course modules, lunches, dinners, and other direct-matched conversations.
-As much as Faculty Leaders are enthusiastic to meet the RAND community, our community is also eager to meet the visiting faculty!
-We anticipate that, through these face-to-face interactions and discussions, longer-term relationships can form so collaboration will continue long after the workshop is over.
+Faculty Leaders will also enjoy meeting their RAND research mentor, and in turn other members of the RAND community.
+As much as Faculty Leaders are enthusiastic to meet the RAND community, our community is also eager to meet the them!
+We anticipate that, through these interactions and discussions, longer-term relationships can form so collaboration will continue long after the workshop is over.